 Take the time to work with all students to help them understand the best ways to determine the accuracy and reliability of the information they find.
 This skill will benefit them far beyond the research process.
-Check out this primer on understanding digital literacy and this introduction to information literacy to learn how easy it is to integrate these concepts.
+Check out this primer on understanding digital literacy to learn how easy it is to integrate these concepts.

 Focus on Digital Law